 But are there actually credible investment opportunities to achieve impact?
 Or is impact-washing rife?

 And do you have to pursue a purely philanthropic approach, or can you combine financial returns and positive impact in a single strategy?

 Insight Investment believe the emerging markets offer huge scope for positive environmental and social change and are ripe with opportunities to help with this transition due to the size of the universe (c. $4 trillion of hard currency debt outstanding).
 However, pension funds still have a duty to pay pensions and, as we enter a period of a higher inflation and rates increases, emerging market corporates offer the highest duration-adjusted yield anywhere in fixed income, with EM green bonds yielding 2% more than developed market green bonds, for only half the duration.

-Insight Investment will be discussing:
+Insight Investment discussed: